rchaves-eqsdigital/starter_project/README.md

 - Dark mode, toggle available in the [top-bar](client/src/app/components/top-nav).
 - Custom [log](client/src/app/logging/logging.ts), automatically showing the function it was called from.
 - 401 and 403 [interceptor](client/src/app/routing/auth-interceptor.ts) redirecting to */login* when one of these errors occurs.
+- Edit field, with animated check mark on success.
 - Authentication token stored as a session cookie, used to authenticate API requests.

 ### Server